 The SCRD is not responsible for the removal of invasive plant species.
 To report an invasive plant species, call 250-871-5117 (please leave a message, they will call you back).
 For information on where to dispose of invasive plant species, visit our green waste webpage.

 This community park is located near New Brighton Dock on Gambier Island.
 The park offers a sheltered community space.

-This waterfront park looks across the Strait of Georgia and features a sandy beach that gently slopes into the ocean which is great for intertidal exploration.
+This waterfront park looks across the Strait of Georgia and features a pebbly beach that gently slopes into the ocean which is great for intertidal exploration.

 This park includes a scattered grove of old growth Douglas fir trees and is believed to have the largest existing tree on the Sunshine Coast.

 This waterfront park is located at Bonniebrook Beach and has spectacular views toward Vancouver Island.

 This woodland park features seven kilometres of forest trails, unique wooden bridges spanning foaming creeks, a multitude of waterfalls, and a 30 metre wheelchair accessible trail with a viewing platform.

 Located in Halfmoon Bay, these parks contain extensive hiking and biking trails which wind through Halfmoon Bay.
 In Connor Park you will find a sports field, baseball diamond, playground and bike skills area.

 This popular waterfront park that looks across the Strait of Georgia has a large grassy treed area ideal for family picnics.
 During the summer you can play beach volleyball on the sandy court.
 The park also includes a barbeque pit, washroom facilities, swimming beach and a public recreational boat launch.
 It is also a popular location for divers.